-The 30 Day Exercise Challenge was a success—I exercised every day in August, so it turned out to be a 31 day exercise challenge.
+The 30 Day Exercise Challenge was a success—I exercised every day in August, so it turned out to be a 31 day workout challenge.

 The first run was the hardest and my nose and lungs burned a little, but not enough to slow me down.
 It felt amazing to run again.
 Suddenly all my little cells were getting oxygen.
 Every last nook and cranny of my body was infused with breath.
 I knew I hadn’t run in months, but getting my heart rate up and breath going made me feel as if I hadn’t breathed in months!